kartik-v/yii2-widgets/README.md

 - `type` The affix content type.
 Must be either `menu` or `body`.
 Defaults to `menu`
 - `items`: The affix content items as an array.
 Check the [affix combined usage](http://demos.krajee.com/widget-details/affix#affix-menu-body) for a detailed example.

-> Note:
+> **Note:**
-> If you have a bootstrap Navbar fixed on the top - you must add a CSS class `kv-nav` to the navbar.
+> If you have a bootstrap Navbar component fixed on the top, you must add a CSS class `kv-nav` to the navbar.
 Similarly, for a fixed footer you must add the class `kv-footer` to your footer container.
 This will ensure the correct positioning of the affix widget.

 ### Demo
 You can see a [demonstration here](http://demos.krajee.com/widgets) on usage of these widgets with documentation and examples.